notwithering/shit/README.md

 	+ automatically lists directory contents as clickable links in an html interface
 	+ redirects to a file or directory if the root directory contains a single export target
 - file handling
-	+ serves files with their correct MIME types using [`github.com/h2non/filetype`](https://github.com/h2non/filetype) library
+	+ serves files with their correct MIME types
 	+ reads and streams file content directly
 - error handling
 	+ provides error logging in the console including timestamps for debugging
 	+ returns appropriate http error response to the client for issues like missing files or directories